oskoi/pigeon/README.md

 * Performance tweak, 5-10x faster than original version(with some trade off).
   * `parser.state` is removed, because it's very slow.
   * `parseSeqExpr` only collect not nil values now.
 Mainly for performance improvement.
 For example: `e <- Expr __ Plus __ Expr` returns \[expr, '+', expr], original version return \[expr, nil, '+', nil, expr].
+  * Memoized can be worked with Optimize and enable by default.
   * Generated parser do less memory allocated.
   * Generated parser uses fewer lines of code.